-Amazon Fire TV Stick 4K Max review: the Alexa streaming stick to get | CNN Underscored
+Amazon Fire TV Stick 4K Max review: The Alexa streaming stick to get | CNN Underscored

 The who, what and how

-Who it’s for: The $54.99 Fire TV Stick 4K Max is for those who want the most powerful Fire TV Stick, or those looking to upgrade to 4K from a standard Fire TV Stick or Stick Lite.
+Who it’s for: The $54.99 Fire TV Stick 4K Max is for those who want the most powerful Fire TV Stick or those looking to upgrade to 4K from a standard Fire TV Stick or Stick Lite.

-What you need to know: It’s faster than any other Fire TV Stick Amazon sells, and leverages that power to get your quicker access to content through the included voice remote.
-Additionally, it deeply integrates with the rest of Amazon’s products..
+What you need to know: It’s faster than any other Fire TV Stick Amazon sells, and it leverages that power to get you quicker access to content through the included voice remote.
+Additionally, it deeply integrates with the rest of Amazon’s products.
 The Max lives up to its name by providing the maximum performance out of the lineup — at least in this form factor.

 Initial setup is getting better

-The Fire TV Stick 4K Max looks a lot like previous Fire TV Sticks from Amazon, but slightly longer.
+The Fire TV Stick 4K Max looks a lot like previous Fire TV Sticks from Amazon, but it’s slightly longer.

 It’s a black, rectangular dongle that either plugs directly into an HDMI port on your TV or through an included extension cable that comes to let it hang down from your TV.
-There’s a single micro USB port on the Fire TV Stick 4K Max to power it, and Amazon includes all of the necessary cables in the box, along with an Alexa Voice Remote and two AAA batteries.
+There’s a single Micro USB port on the Fire TV Stick 4K Max to power it, and Amazon includes all of the necessary cables in the box, along with an Alexa Voice Remote and two AAA batteries.

 After it’s all connected and has power, you’re ready to set up the device.
 We linked our Amazon account and started to go through the rest of the prompts when we noticed something new.